 The staffing at the facility is based upon position.
-There are 2 Captains, 6 Lieutenants, and 106 correctional staff.
+There are 2 Captains, 9 Lieutenants, and 128 correctional staff.
 The facility reviews and petitions for changes in post titles or additional staff based on need.
-While the staffing plan is reviewed weekly, the last documented review was conducted on February 8, 2016.
+While the staffing plan is reviewed weekly, the last documented review was conducted on January 6, 2016.
 There have been on deviations of staffing due to the process of voluntary and involuntary mandatory overtime described above; however the most common reasons for voluntary or involuntary mandatory overtime include employee absences due to sick, vacation, or personal time; employee training; posts created due to construction; and administrative leave due to discipline, specialized training, investigations or specific duties outside of the facility.
 Any changes are documented on the Shift Report and these were reviewed by the auditor.

 Unannounced rounds are conducted by policy on every shift by facility supervisors.
-This was verified through log book entries for areas which have log books.
-Additionally, the Warden and Deputy Wardens conduct random rounds throughout the week which are not always documented.
-During conversations with staff who conduct these rounds, it was determined that these rounds were included in the existing rounds that are required, and as such are not documented as unannounced rounds for the purposes of compliance with PREA standards.
+This was verified through log book entries.
+Additionally, the Warden and Deputy Warden conduct random rounds throughout the week which are not always documented.
+During conversations with staff who conduct these rounds, it was determined that these rounds do not differ from previously conducted rounds for security purposes, and as such are not documented as unannounced rounds for the purposes of compliance with PREA standards.
 Staff have received no training on what they are to be aware of and that rounds should include all areas of the facility.
-A memo was provided, dated June 13, 2016, that detailed the requirements of the Superior Officer on the 11 PM - 7 AM shift.
-It requires four unannounced rounds, documented in red ink, for the purposes of touring the facility, to include ensuring that staff are in proper uniform and attentive to duty.
+It was also noted that the following areas are of concern due to limited sight supervision: kitchen rack storage, Lt.
+Office (window), parole room, dry goods, SIU Office (window) and dental room.